 I work closely with traditional communities throughout the journey of displacement to document and develop projects that enable the conservation of traditional knowledge and ways of living.

 My work explores the knowledge, biological, linguistic and cultural diversity, oral traditions, and the tangible and intangible heritage of traditional communities.
 This line of inquiry and engagement is termed "biocultural anthropology".
-My unique background and experience developed through decades of working with traditional, indigenous, displaced and stateless minorities has been strengthened not only by my studies and work in heritage and humanitarian environments but also by my journey as an immigrant and an traditional artisan for over 30 years.
+My unique background and experience developed through decades of working with traditional, indigenous, displaced and stateless minorities has been strengthened not only by my studies and work in cultural heritage and humanitarian environments but also through my own personal journey as an immigrant and a traditional artisan for over 30 years.
 I see myself as an astute observer and hands-on participant, listening, seeing, hearing and feeling data.
 It enables me to explore the hidden meanings and patterns of social, cultural, economic and environmental needs and behaviours that form the foundation of traditional societies and the story of the human spirit.

 My goal is to understand the links not just between communities, culture, the environment but more deeply into gender, youth, diversity, age, language, the ways of life and living within a broader cultural context.
 Through my projects, I aim to determine the key, often unarticulated ways of meeting the critical cultural traditional values and needs of communities that allows outsiders to understand how and where to engage.
 I immerse myself in the everyday lives and contexts of the people I work alongside.

 Through deep ethnographic engagements and analysis, insights occur as a reflection of a more extensive system of values, beliefs, symbols and behaviours.
-I use project-specific techniques in my research as every project is different when it comes to developing a bio-cultural understanding.
-My methods and techniques put traditional yarning and observations at the core of my research and evidence based projects.
+I use project-specific techniques in my research as every project is different when it comes to developing a bio-cultural or cultural heritage understanding.
+My methods and techniques put traditional yarning and observations at the core of my research developing evidence based projects.
 This further extends to film and still photography, journey mapping, video diaries, community sketching, craft, artisanal and bio-cultural active yarning.
 I make strategic recommendations, develop projects, strategies and engage in advocacy and awareness, delivering insights into ways to benefit the communities I work alongside.